Steven Universe

 Steven Universe is an American animated television series created by Rebecca Sugar for Cartoon Network.
-It tells the coming-of-age story of a young boy, Steven Universe (Zach Callison), who lives with the Crystal Gems—magical, mineral-based aliens named Garnet (Estelle), Amethyst (Michaela Dietz), and Pearl (Deedee Magno Hall)—in the fictional town of Beach City.
+It tells the coming-of-age story of a young boy, Steven Universe (Zach Callison), who lives with the Crystal Gems—magical, mineral-based aliens named Garnet (Estelle), Amethyst (Michaela Dietz) and Pearl (Deedee Magno Hall)—in the fictional town of Beach City.
 Steven, who is half-Gem, has adventures with his friends and helps the Gems protect the world from their own kind.
-The pilot was first shown in May 2013, and the series ran for five seasons, from November 2013 to January 2019.
-The TV film Steven Universe: The Movie was released in September 2019, and an epilogue limited series, Steven Universe Future, ran from December 2019 to March 2020.
+The pilot premiered in May 2013, and the series ran for five seasons, from November 2013 to January 2019.
+The television film Steven Universe: The Movie was released in September 2019, and an epilogue limited series, Steven Universe Future, ran from December 2019 to March 2020.
+Books, comics, video games and soundtracks based on the series have also been released.

-The themes of the series include love, family, and the importance of healthy interpersonal relationships.
+The themes of the series include love, family and the importance of healthy relationships.
 Sugar based the lead character on her younger brother Steven, who was an artist for the series.
-She developed Steven Universe while she was a writer and storyboard artist on Adventure Time, which she left when Cartoon Network commissioned her series for full production.
-The series is storyboard-driven; the show's storyboard artists were responsible for writing the dialogue and creating the action in addition to drawing the storyboards.
-Books, comics and video games based on the series have been released.
+She developed Steven Universe while being a writer and storyboard artist on the animated television series Adventure Time, which she left when her show was greenlit for full production.
+The series adopted a storyboard-driven approach, where storyboard artists drew scenes, wrote dialogue and shaped the narrative.
+The design of Beach City and the Crystal Gems reflected Sugar's personal inspirations, such as Delaware beaches and childhood experiences, while incorporating influences from anime, video games and art history.
+Animation was handled by the South Korean studios Sunmin Image Pictures and Rough Draft Korea, while the music of composers Aivi & Surasshu became an integral part of the show's identity.

-The series has developed a broad fanbase and has been critically acclaimed for its design, music, voice acting, characterization, prominence of LGBTQ themes and science fantasy worldbuilding.
-The series won a GLAAD Media Award for Outstanding Kids & Family Program in 2019, becoming the first animated series to win the award.
-It also received a Peabody Award for Children's & Youth Programming in 2019.
-It was nominated for five Emmy Awards and five Annie Awards.
+The series received critical acclaim for its storytelling, character development and visual design.
+Critics praised its exploration of complex themes such as identity, relationships and mental health, as well as its prominent LGBTQ representation, which included the character Garnet, a fusion embodying a same-sex relationship, whose component characters made history in the first same-sex wedding in children's animation.
+The voice acting and music were also lauded, with songs like "Stronger Than You" becoming popular and resonating with its audience.
+Steven Universe earned numerous accolades, including a GLAAD Media Award for Outstanding Kids & Family Program, becoming the first animated series to win the award, and a Peabody Award for Children's & Youth Programming, both respectively in 2019.
+It has consistently appeared on "best-of" lists for animation, including being ranked number 99 on BBC's 100 Greatest Television Series of the 21st Century list.
+Additionally, its influence inspired other creators and fostered a broad fanbase.